 Examples of previous projects are:

-Biocompatibility evaluation of novel regenerative devices: in vitro cytotoxicity testing.
+- Biocompatibility evaluation of novel regenerative devices: in vitro cytotoxicity testing.

-Rapid point-of-care tests for disease diagnosis or management.
+- Rapid point-of-care tests for disease diagnosis or management.

-Systematic Review of ‘metabolic disorders: a modern epidemic’.
+- Systematic Review of ‘metabolic disorders: a modern epidemic'

-The challenges facing drug discovery and development in Uganda: Evidence driven report with recommendations.
+- The challenges facing drug discovery and development in Uganda: Evidence driven report with recommendations.

-Alongside your capstone research project, choose specialised topic modules.
+Alongside your capstone research project, you will choose specialised topic modules.
 Select from a menu of different research topics focused on your areas of interest and led by world leading researchers.
 Topics include cancer biology, Alzheimer’s disease, neuroplasticity, STEM cells and many more.